-Now, Johnnie, troth, ye were na blate,

-To come wi' the news o' your ain defeat, And leave your men in sic a strait, So early in the morning.
+Now, Johnnie, troth, ye were na blate, To come wi' the news o' your ain defeat, And leave your men in sic a strait, So early in the morning.

 In faith, quo' Johnnie, I got sic flegs Wi' their claymores and filabegs, If I face them deil break my legs, So I wish you a' good morning!
+Hey.
+Johnnie Cope, are ye waukin' yet?...

-Hey Johnie Cope Burns Adaptation
+Hey Johnie Cope

+Robert Burns Adaptation